Gabriel Arias Player Props: Guardians vs. Brewers

 Gabriel Arias At The Plate

-- Arias is batting .197 with five doubles, four home runs and 20 walks.
+- Arias is hitting .197 with five doubles, four home runs and 20 walks.

-- In 44.7% of his 47 games this season, Arias has picked up at least one hit.
-He's also had four multi-hit games.

-- In four games this year (8.5%), Arias has picked up an RBI, including two games with multiple runs batted in.
+- Arias has driven in a run in four games this season (8.5%), including two games with multiple runs batted in.

 - He has scored in nine of 47 games (19.1%), including multiple runs twice.